 - Ingredients that are sourced ethically and sustainably.
 Like certified organic, certified fair trade, wildcrafted, or locally-sourced; are safe to use, and are good quality—such as synthetic ingredients that are not known skin irritants, hormone disruptors, or known carcinogens.

 - Packaging that considers the current state of the environment.
 Houston, we have a plastic problem.
 Virgin plastics are out.
 Post-consumer, recyclable materials, and a circular economy are in.

 - A brand that minimizes their environmental impact in their operations.
 Things like carbon neutral or climate positive carbon offsets, or on-site recycling facilities that utilizes recycled water, for example.

-If a brand does not tick all four of these boxes, then they are not truly sustainable, and are also not trying hard enough, in our opinion.
+If a brand does not tick all three of these boxes, then they are not truly sustainable, and are also not trying hard enough, in our opinion.
 If you need to go digging for information about whether or not a brand ticks all of these boxes, they are lacking transparency and you should seriously reconsider supporting them.

 The Cost Disparity Between Beauty Products

 I’ll be the first to admit that I do not like spending big bucks on skincare.
 The only time I do invest is when I go for a facial, but I’m paying for the therapist’s expertise as well as the products they use.